 - physical elements of public place Closed Circuit Television systems (CCTV).

-An information forum for council staff on the Public Safety Infrastructure Fund grants will be held in Melbourne on Wednesday 9 August 2017.
-The event will also be live-streamed in a webinar format.
+An information forum for council staff on the PSIF grants was held in Melbourne on Wednesday 9 August 2017.
+The event was also live-streamed in a webinar format.

-The forum will include an overview of the PSIF program and presentations from the Australian Institute of Criminology, Crime Statistics Agency and Victoria Police.
-Key speakers will give tips, advice and issues for consideration in developing project proposals.
-Registrations are essential to attend the forum in Melbourne or to access the webinar.
+The forum included an overview of the grant program and presentations from the Australian Institute of Criminology and Crime Statistics Agency, and a panel session with all the presenters and Victoria Police.
+Key speakers gave tips, advice and issues for consideration in developing project proposals.